dstoppacher/dstoppacher.github.io/teaching_and_outreach.md

 </div>
 <div class="text-image">
 	<div class="text-image-text" style="font-size: 0.9em">
 		 <p>I am deeply committed to promoting science and inspiring the next generation of scientists.
 Through my outreach activities, I engage with schools and the wider public to make science accessible, exciting, and relevant.
-I am particularly proud of my involvement in the <i>Autoreferentes: Mujer y Ciencia</i> (span. for <i>Women and Science</i>) programme, whose mission is to promote science while fostering an open-minded and diverse environment where everyone feels welcome to participate and grow.
+I am particularly proud of my involvement in the <span style="color: #069;">Autoreferentes: Mujer y Ciencia</span> (Spanish for <i>Women and Science</i>) programme, whose mission is to promote science while fostering an open-minded and diverse environment where everyone feels welcome to participate and grow.
 By sharing my own experiences as a woman in astrophysics, I hope to serve as a positive role model, spark curiosity, and empower young students to pursue their interests in science with confidence.
 		 </p>
 	</div>
 	<div class="text-image-img">